Shrey-dev-sketch/web-project/README.md

 # web-project
 This is a web-d project submitted by:-
-Shrey Mahar studing in M.B.M.
-Engineering College.
+Shrey Mahar studing in MBM Engineering College.